microsoft/vscode-docs-authoring/packages/docs-markdown/README.md

 Cleanup scripts available:

+- Add periods to alt text: Adds a period at the end of alternate text for images if there isn't one already.
+This is an accessibility requirement to make screen readers pause appropriately at the end of alt text.
+- Capitalization of metadata values: Lowercases certain metadata properties.
+- Empty metadata: Removes metadata fields with no values.
 - Single-valued metadata: Converts single value arrays of metadata into inline properties without array brackets.
 - Microsoft links: Converts `http://` to `https://` for microsoft docs, azure, technet, and msdn.
 Removes hardcoded locales (`en-us`) from url.
-- Capitalization of metadata values: Lowercases certain metadata properties.
+- Single-valued metadata: Converts single-valued metadata from array to scalar format.
 - Master redirection file: Adds redirect_url entries to the master redirect file and removes redirected Markdown files from the repo.
+- Unused images and includes: Removes image and includes files that aren't being used in any parent file.
 - Everything: Runs all the available cleanup scripts.

 ### Collapse relative links